xorbitsai/xorbits/doc/source/user_guide/storage_backend.rst

 mmap
 ^^^^

-mmap (memory-mapped file) is a technique that maps a filesystem file or a device into memory.
-Basically, the performance of mmap is between memory and filesystem.
-When the data cannot fit in the RAM, mmap will spill data to the filesystem.
+mmap (memory-mapped file) is a technique that maps a filesystem file or a device into RAM.
+Pandas may encounter OOM(Out-of-Memory) issues when processing large datasets.
+Xorbits' mmap storage backend enables users to handle datasets much larger than the available RAM capacity.
+Basically, Xorbits's mmap controls the amount of data in runtime memory at a stable level, loading data from disk when necessary.
+Therefore, mmap can handle datasets that are sizes of the available disk space.

 Xorbits's mmap now can run on a single-node setup.
-Just initialize in the `xorbits.init()` method like:
+Just initialize in the :code:`xorbits.init()` method like and specify :code:`root_dirs` to a disk file path:

 .. code-block:: python

     import xorbits
     xorbits.init(storage_config={"mmap": {"root_dirs": "<your_dir>"}})

 Distributed Filesystems